nthnmillar/pointcloud-webtools/docs/benchmarking/benchmark.md

 This provides realistic performance comparisons reflecting actual user experience, not just algorithm execution time.

+### Performance Variance

+Benchmark results may vary between test runs due to several factors:

+- **System load**: Background processes, other applications, and system services can affect CPU availability
+- **CPU state**: Thermal throttling, power management, and turbo boost can cause performance fluctuations
+- **Cache effects**: Cold vs warm cache, memory allocation patterns, and JIT compilation warmup
+- **Hardware differences**: CPU model, RAM speed, storage type, and system configuration
+- **OS scheduling**: Process priority, context switching, and thread scheduling variations

+**Expected variance**: Results typically vary within ±5-10% between runs on the same machine.
+Larger variations may occur on the first run due to JIT warmup or cache effects.

+**Interpretation**: Focus on **relative performance comparisons** (e.g., "C++ is 30% faster than Rust") rather than absolute numbers.
+The relative differences between implementations are more consistent than absolute timings.
+Results are machine-specific and should be interpreted in the context of the test environment.

 ## 🧪 Testing

 Each tool can be tested individually through the web interface:

 1. Load a point cloud file (LAZ/LAS)
 2. Select a tool (Voxel Downsampling, Smoothing, etc.)
 3. Run all implementations
 4. View benchmark results in real-time

 See the [Summary](benchmark-summary.md) for detailed performance analysis and platform recommendations.